augustobecker/42sp_Piscine/README.md

 ##

-Made with <3 and inspired by AMAND
+Made with :heart: and inspired by Amanda P. Pinha